snovvcrash/PPN/redteam/cobalt-strike.md

 Create an `A` record `ns66.example.com` pointing to IP address of the redirector and then an `NS` record pointing to `ns66.example.com`.

+{% hint style="warning" %}
+Before starting a DNS listener, the localhost resolver should be shut down if necessary: `sudo systemctl disable systemd-resolved --now`.
+{% endhint %}

 ### socat Redirector